 Managing these issues is hard.
 Complexity increases substantially in a solutions business and with it the effort and time a company expends in dealing with internal rather than customer issues.
 It is a key to understanding why many companies entering solution businesses (up to three out of four by some estimates) fail to achieve desired revenue and margin objectives.
 While the organizational setup and the transformation process need to be meticulously thought through and planned, too often they reflect intuitive management preferences rather than rational data-driven decisions.
 Some top managements take an off-hands approach allowing the different businesses to negotiate the operating, transaction and decision framework with each other.
 While this may achieve some better adjustments, it may also lead to additional inward focus, internal friction, customer neglect, and higher overhead.
 Others devise rules and/or incentives (e.g. through the bonus system) to impose or induce the desired collaborative behavior and eliminate internal competition.
 It is difficult however to make rules that make sense to all those affected and almost always they can be gamed or simply not followed.
 And such changes do not happen in a vacuum, but their success and ability to channel resources towards objectives depend heavily also on the personalities and behaviors of managers operating within the framework.
 Assertive managers, for example, may aggressively and energetically pursue business objectives, but often end up turning their organizations into silos.
 On the other hand, managers who support extensive collaboration and exchange of information encourage learning and development but often end up in paralysis by analysis dead-ends or shirk decisions through endless rounds of meetings.

 Another major issue in implementing solutions businesses is the availability of resources with the right competencies -which tend to be scarce in the market.
 Any company will find that in moving from products to solutions it will lack at least some, probably many, of the needed competencies and know-how.
 Human resources, therefore, are a critical limiting factor in developing successful solutions businesses.
 Consider, for example, sales people.
 Both the type of people required as well as the structure and content of the sales process are quite different in solutions and product businesses: Solutions are sold on economic impact rather than features, involve a larger number of decision-makers and influencers, have far longer sales cycles and require more and more intensive interactions between customer and supplier.
 Sales people must have deep customer industry knowledge and are, in fact, usually recruited from those industry verticals that are targeted.
 The sales process involves setting up account teams around account managers or “owners” supported by industry, technical and other experts.
 The prevailing attitude must be listening, analyzing and finding ways to solve problems rather than pushing products or even pre-made “solutions”, which customers have usually already disaggregated to the constituent elements.
-Solution selling requires being able to identify areas of change and emerging demand –often even before experts at customers have formed an internal consensus as to the nature of the problem to be solved.
+Solution selling requires being able to identify and communicate areas of change and emerging demand –often even before experts at customers have formed an internal consensus as to the nature of the problem to be solved.
 In other words, the challenge is not only in knowing the customer’s business well but being able to redefine the customer’s needs in a way that makes technical sense and maximizes economic impact.

 Implementing a solutions business model can be highly rewarding but needs to be undertaken from a position of strength with extensive knowhow on how to integrate the various elements into a whole that is more valuable than the sum of its constituent parts.
 Furthermore, it adds extensive complexity to organizational structures and imposes substantial additional costs on companies.
 If done well it can provide robust competitive advantage over long periods reflected in increased market share and margins.
 If not, it results in reduced profitability or losses and, most importantly, distracted management and opportunity costs.
 There are no textbook approaches in achieving effective transformations, other than being deeply aware of the potential problems, having clarity on strategic intent, realistic expectations on investments and resources required -and acquiring a deep understanding of the economic, technological and strategic needs and nuances of the verticals targeted.
 Most important of course is sustained engagement by leadership and a compelling story to achieve buy-in from those who will be carrying it out.